Reiddragon/vimrc/README.md

 # Reiddragon's vimrc

 Just my vimrc, bunch of addons I find useful, and some themes I like to rotate between.
-I mostly use it with Vim (not Neovim) in Kitty or GVim, with Hack Nerd Font Mono or Fairfax SM, on Linux, so there's a bias towards that setup.
+I mostly use it with Vim (not Neovim) in Kitty or GVim, with Roboto Mono, or Fairfax SM, on Linux, so there's a bias towards those combos.

 ![](img/vimrc.png)